 Updated: Starting with iOS 13 the Accessibility feature has its own section on the Settings home screen.
 It’s not found in the General menu anymore.

 1. Open the Settings app and scroll for Accessibility.

 4. Tap on the ON/OFF switch available next to the AssistiveTouch label to enable this feature.
 Notice a digital home button appearing on your screen.
 It’s the Assistive Touch menu button.
 You can drag and place it anywhere on the screen.
 Optimal position, from our experience, is bottom right corner, if you’re right-handed, bottom left for left-handers.

 How It Works

-After you activate Assistive Touch you can proceed with using it, by tapping on its menu button.
-Once you do, a pop-up with the Main Menu appears on your screen and you have four selections available:
+Tap the digital menu button to bring up the feature options.
+A pop-up with the Main Menu appears on your screen and you have four selections available:

 – Siri: tap on the microphone symbol and iPhone’s virtual assistant will jump to your help.

 – Device: opens a secondary menu that allows you to: Adjust Device Volume, Mute, Lock Screen, Rotate Screen or open a 3rd level menu branch by tapping More.
 More Menu branch provides the options to: access Gestures, perform a Screenshot, open Multitasking and Shake device.

 – Favorites: provides access to your favorite Gestures.
 Gestures are pre-recorded swipes and/or taps that can be activated, when needed, with a simple click or tap.
 They are particularly handy when disabled individuals are not able to swipe or flick to provide a certain iPhone command.
 Instead they can use the Gestures option commanded via a 3rd party accessory.